peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 # Registration Trees and Subtype Names

-In order to increase the efficiency and flexibility of the registration process, different structures of subtype names can be registered to accommodate the different natural requirements for, e.g., a subtype that will be recommended for wide support and implementation by the Internet community, or a subtype that is used to move files associated with proprietary software.
-The following subsections define registration "trees" that are distinguished by the use of faceted names, e.g., subtype names that begin with a "tree." prefix.
-Note that some media types defined prior to this document do not conform to the naming conventions described below.
+In order to increase the efficiency and flexibility of the registration process, different structures of subtype names can be registered in distinct "trees," distinguished with faceted names.

+For example, a subtype that is recommended for wide support and implementation by the Internet community would be registered in the Standards Tree and not have a prefix, while a subtype that is used to move files associated with proprietary software would be registered in the Vendor Tree, and so its name would begin with a "vnd." prefix.

+Note that some previously defined media types do not conform to the naming conventions described below.
 See {{grandfather}} for a discussion of them.

 ## Standards Tree